Dyalog/APLCourse/docs/multidimensional-and-nested-arrays.md

 or

 !!!Note Conforming arrays have either same shape or one is a unit
 	With functions like `+ × ÷`, arrays must either have the same shape, or one of them be a scalar.
 The result of the function application has the same shape as the largest of the input arrays.
 The rank operator generalises this to the concept of <dfn>frames</dfn>.
 A frame is a rank-k cell of some array.
+For frames to "match" means that there are the same number of rank **j** subarrays of `⍺` as there are rank **k** subarrays of `⍵` when a function `⍺ F ⍵` is applied as `⍺ (F⍤j k) ⍵`.

 ## Problem set